• Blog

 Magnesium is a simple but vital to our bodies mineral.
 We do not get enough magnesium from the diet.
 Individuals who consume plenty of magnesium-rich food can not take the total dosage for one day.
 Why?
 The soil was depleted.
 Plants and animals do not get minerals from the land.
 Human beings suffer from a lack of minerals.

-ReMag, created by Dr. Carolyn Dean, is organic, the pico-ionic, stabilized the liquid formula.
+ReMag, created by Dr. Carolyn Dean, is organic, the pico-ionic, stabilized liquid formula.
 ReMag goes straight to cells thanks to proprietary technologies.
 ReMag is manufactured uniquely when magnesium ions do not cluster together.
 These ions stabilized.

 ReMag ions are 86 picometers in size.
 Gateways in the cells are 400-500 picometers wide.
 ReMag goes straight to cells without any trouble, as other magnesium supplements do.
 The absorption is 100 percent.

 ReMag does not have a laxative effect.
-The body gets benefits from saving energy used for digestion and transportation.
+The body benefits from saving energy used for digestion and transportation.

 Serotonin is the brain chemical responsible for happiness.
 Magnesium plays a role in the activity of serotonin.
 It is responsible for serotonin uptake and is released by brain cells.
 When magnesium is deficient, the brain can not function properly.